-QuillBot’s Word Counter is a free, easy-to-use tool for tracking word and character counts in your writing.
+QuillBot’s Word Counter is a free, easy-to-use tool for tracking the word count in your writing.

-Our online word count tool displays data for both words and characters at the same time and allows you to easily toggle on/off whether you’d like spaces to be counted as characters.
-It also shows limits for social media platforms that have restricted character counts.
+Our online word count tool provides data for words and lets you simply change whether spaces should be counted as words.
+It also displays restrictions for social networking platforms with character limits.

-Trust QuillBot’s expertise to know that hyphenated words only count as one, that accented letters don’t count as two characters, and that, usually, spaces do count as a character.
+Trust QuillBot’s expertise to know that hyphenated words only count as one, that accented letters don’t count as two words, and that, usually, spaces do count as a word.

-There’s no need to go crossed-eyed counting words or characters manually just to make sure you’re hitting your writing benchmarks or staying under harsh character limits.
+There’s no need to go cross-eyed counting words manually just to make sure you’re hitting your writing benchmarks.
 Your time is worth more than that—and so is your eyesight.

-Online word and character counting tools have a variety of uses, from helping you to check your daily writing goals, meet assignment requirements, and create viral social media posts.
+Online word counting tools have a variety of uses, from helping you check your daily writing goals to meeting assignment requirements to creating viral social media posts.

 When counting words, the objective is usually to meet a minimum or a ballpark number, with a few exceptions.
 Below are some use cases where a word counter would be needed:

-Often in school or university students will be asked to write a 250-word short answer to a question to show their knowledge or a 2,000-word essay.
+Often, in school or at a university, students will be asked to write a short response to a question or a longer essay.
+These can range from 250 words to thousands of words.

 Besides assignments, students applying for college and graduate school admissions will usually have a target word count for their application essays.
-Because of the large volume of applications each school receives, maximum word count limitations are usually also imposed.
+Because of the large volume of applications each school receives, maximum word count limitations are usually imposed as well.

 For example, a student may be asked for a ~1,000-word personal statement, but the fine print will note a hard limit of 2,000 words.

-When crafting cover letters or completing case studies for job applications, it is sometimes required to meet target word count.
+When crafting cover letters or completing case studies for job applications, meeting a target word count is sometimes required.
 For example, an applicant may be asked to write a 1,500-word report on a case study to show their knowledge of the market.

 Another exception where word count maximums are typically used is in grant and scholarship writing.
 It can be hard for students, educators, and researchers to outline a proposed project or describe their experiences and goals when they have to stick to such strict word limits.

-To use QuillBot’s free online word and character count tool, just type or paste in your text, and QuillBot’s Word Counter will instantly calculate the number of words and characters.
-It will even show you how your character counts stack up against limits for popular social media platforms.
+To use QuillBot’s free online word counter tool, just type or paste in your text, and QuillBot’s Word Counter will instantly calculate the number of words.

 When you’re done working on a section of text, use the trash can icon in the top right corner to clear the window for a clean slate.

-If you’ve changed or refined the input text to meet a target word count or stay under a strict character limit, you can easily download it or copy the updated text to your clipboard using the icons in the bottom right corner.
+If you’ve changed or refined the input text to meet a target word count, you can easily download it or copy the updated text to your clipboard using the icons in the bottom right corner.

-It might be the newest word and character checker on the market, but it will soon become your favorite for at least one of the following reasons:
+QuillBot’s tool will soon become your favorite word count checker for at least one of the following reasons:

-The word and character counters are displayed side-by-side, so whether you’re reviewing one or both for your project, there’s no extra clicking, hovering, or changing tabs to see one count or the other.
+The word and character counts are displayed side-by-side, so whether you’re reviewing one or both for your project, there’s no extra clicking, hovering, or changing tabs to see one count or the other.

-Plus, you can also see the character limit counters for optimized Facebook posts (250 characters) and the hard limit for Twitter posts (280 characters) displayed right on the page in the bottom right-hand corner.
+Plus, you can also see the word count for optimised Facebook posts (250 characters) and the hard limit for Twitter posts (280 characters) displayed right on the page in the bottom right-hand corner.

 QuillBot’s Word Counter has a clean, intuitive, and clutter-free interface.
-You won’t be bothered with pop-ups or noisy ads, and it’s still free.
+You won’t be bothered by pop-ups or noisy ads, and it’s still free.

-You might come to QuillBot for the free Word Counter, but once you’re here, we bet you’ll stay because of all of the other productivity-enhancing features that our platform offers.
+You might come to QuillBot for the free online word counter, but once you’re here, we bet you’ll stay because of all of the other productivity-enhancing features that our platform offers.